PriyanthaFdo/snake_game/readme.md

 # Snake game
 A classic Snake game implemented in Python using the Pygame library.
+The majority of the code was generated with the assistance of ChatGPT, with modifications and tweaks made by me to customize the gameplay mechanics.
+The primary purpose of this project is to serve as a foundation for exploring reinforcement learning techniques.

 ## Features
 - **Grid based movement:** The snake moves on a grid using arrow keys.